bdobyns/3d-small-projects/bdsm/bd Pussy Clamp/ReadMe.md

 ### **nut.stl** and **bolt.stl**
 are the [original][wide] nut and bolt to hold the parts together.
 Both *nut.stl* and *bolt.stl* are compatible with imperial 1/4-28 nuts from your hardware store.
 The *bolt.stl* is a 4" threaded rod with no head.
 The *nut.stl* has a knurled outer surface (easier to grip than a hex nut).

 You could also substitute metal 1/4-28 hardware, or metric M8 hardware if you find *nut.stl* and *bolt.stl* too difficult to print.
+Substituting metal makes the whole assembly heavier, which may be fine by your victim, or not.

 I should redesign these to use a 1/4-20 coarse thread which you can also get at your hardware store.
 It's tempting to go even coarser, say to 1/4-16 thread which would probably print easier but you can't get that at the hardware store to use for cleanup of your printed parts.